automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Massospondylus.md

 # Massospondylus
-## Description: This small, lithe, bipedal plant-eater roamed the plains of South Africa.
+## This small, lithe, bipedal plant-eater roamed the plains of South Africa.